 Comprehensive Development Master Plan (CDMP) Adopted Components

-The Comprehensive Development Master Plan (CDMP) is organized into 12 Plan Elements preceded by a Statement of Legislative Intent.
+The Comprehensive Development Master Plan (CDMP) is organized into 13 Plan Elements preceded by a Statement of Legislative Intent and a Vision Statement.
 Each Element contains components, which are adopted, plus support components which are not adopted but which provide background information.

 CDMP: Adopted Components